joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000007589543/marjorie-taylor-greene-reaction.html?searchResultPosition=5

 **Christopher Plummer, Whose Résumé Spanned Shakespeare to ‘The Sound of Music,’ Dies at 91**\
-`He was a pre-eminent Shakespearean actor, but it was his performance as Captain von Trapp in the beloved musical that propelled a steady half-century parade of television and film roles.`\
+`His performance as Captain von Trapp in one of the most popular movies of all time propelled a steady half-century parade of television and film roles.`\
 https://nytimes.com/2021/02/05/movies/christopher-plummer-dead.html?searchResultPosition=6

 **Low Effort, Big Reward**\